jlcoto/front_end/projects/web-performance/README.md

 #### Layout

-I made sure that all the moving pizzas created are in the same layer using ´will-change: transform´ and ´transform: translateZ(0)´.
+I made sure that all the moving pizzas created are in the same layer using  and `transform: translateZ(0)`.
 I also used requestAnimationFrame to make sure that the drawing occurred on the beginning of the change.

 ### Optimization Tips and Tricks